Last updated on : 05 Jul, 2025

 The term Parvatasana comes from two Sanskrit words: “parvat”, meaning mountain, and “asana”, meaning pose.
 It’s a simple seated asana that transforms the body into a mountain-like shape—a symbol of strength and resilience.

 Practised for thousands of years, this seated yoga posture is designed to stretch and strengthen the spine.
 By doing so, it promotes flexibility and stability – key components for an overall healthy body.
-But its benefits aren’t just physical – delving into the realm of mental well-being, the Parvatasana pose stimulates the heart chakra, helping regulate emotions and fostering a sense of calmness.
+But its benefits aren’t just physical – delving into the realm of mental well-being, the Parvatasana pose stimulates the heart chakra, helping regulate emotions and fostering a sense of calm.

 From improving posture to enhancing blood circulation, the health benefits of this pose are plentiful.
 It’s no wonder then, that it serves as a foundational element in many yoga sequences, including the Sun Salutation or Surya Namaskar, making it a vital practice for both beginners and experienced yogis alike.